Why Are We Resilient?

 Aligning my foot with the base line, I got ready to serve out the match and finish the season strong.
 I felt more proud of myself at this moment than I had ever felt in my tennis career, because I knew that my victory symbolized overcoming one of the most painful struggles of my high school experience.
 I had learned to believe in myself, to be resilient.

-Vanita Sharma is a junior at Ridgewood High School in New Jersey.
-She enjoys playing tennis, reading, taking pictures, learning about astronomy, and studying Latin.
-She loves writing short stories in her free time.
+When she created this piece, Vanita Sharma was a sophomore at Ridgewood High School in New Jersey.
+She enjoys playing tennis, reading, taking pictures, learning about astronomy, and Latin.
+She loves creative writing and writing short stories in her free time.